Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Deductions: Social insurance premiums, income tax, resident tax, etc.

-The voices of people who actually live on 200,000 yen a month
+Voices of people who actually live on a take-home pay of 200,000 yen

 Case 1: Living in a regional city with a rent of 50,000 yen (male, age 25)